woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/filtering-payment-methods.md

  * @return array list of features required by cart items.
  */
 function inject_payment_feature_requirements_for_cart_api() {
   // Cart contains a bookable product, so return an array containing our requirement of booking_availability. if ( Pseudo_Booking_Class::cart_contains_bookable_product() ) {
     return array( 'booking_availability' );
   }

-    // No bookable products in the cart, no need to add anything. return array()
+  // No bookable products in the cart, no need to add anything. return array();
 }
 ```

-To summarise the above: if there's a bookable product in the cart then this function will return an array containing
-`booking_availability`, otherwise it will return an empty array.
+To summarise the above: if there's a bookable product in the cart then this function will return an array containing `booking_availability`, otherwise it will return an empty array.

 The next step will tell the `ExtendSchema` class to execute this callback when checking which payment methods to display.